Chapter 6 BUILDINGS AND BUILDING REGULATIONS*

 R103.1 Creation of enforcement agency: Delete in its entirety.

-R103.2 General: The building official is hereby authorized and directed to administer and
+R103.2 General: The building official is hereby authorized and directed

 enforce all provisions of this code.
 The building official shall be the director of community